 So, when you travel for three months of the year, it would make sense for you to rent your property out and get that $5,000 a month.
 It’s a considerable piece of your total income pie.

-However, in the bigger scheme of things, it’s highly optimal.
 By going offshore, living the Nomad Capitalist lifestyle, and owning multiple home bases, you’re optimizing your income and lowering your taxes.

 Sure, we can’t exactly measure the productivity gained by having multiple homes and not renting them, but let’s try to calculate the yield anyway.